Aitslab/nlp_2021_alexander_petter/README.md

 Edit the `config.json` file:
 1. un-ignore the steps you want to run by setting them to `false`.
-2. Check that you have the correct paths to your input, output and biobert_onnx folder
+2. Check that you have the correct paths to your input, output and biobert_onnx folder.
+Modify the other parameters in the config file if desired.
+To run the metrics part of the pipeline you have to define the location of the annotated evaluation corpus, e.g. the training file of BC5CDR-chem.

 Here's a nice little chart to help you understand (A-H are file names).